Cy5er/Portfolio/Deep Learning/Assignment 3/README.md

 - The PyTorch RNN achieved better scalability and faster training times due to optimized computations.
 - Loss curves and sample predictions indicate that the model learned meaningful sequence patterns.
 - Generated sample sequences demonstrated the model's ability to capture temporal dependencies.

----

-## Conclusion
-This assignment successfully implemented two approaches to building an RNN for sequence modeling.
-The exercise enhanced understanding of RNN dynamics, sequence preprocessing, and model training techniques.
-The PyTorch-based model, in particular, proved to be effective and efficient, paving the way for more advanced sequence tasks such as language modeling and time-series forecasting.